sourcebots/docs/content/api/vision/_index.md

 {{% notice tip %}}
 A marker's position can be represented using both the [Cartesian](coordinates/#cartesian-coordinates) and [spherical](coordinates/#spherical-coordinates) coordinate systems.
 {{% /notice %}}

-## Marker PDFs
-You can download PDF files of all markers:

-- [Large markers](/docs/large-tags.pdf), Containing Wall and Column markers (250x250mm, should be printed on A3)
-- [Small markers](/docs/small-tags.pdf), Containing Token markers (100x100mm, should be printed on A4)